Our experts are pioneering a multidisciplinary, critical approach to criminology, criminal law and criminal justice.

 The Centre for Continuing Education and the Sydney Institute of Criminology hold courses throughout the year aimed at criminal justice practitioners, students and others.
 The Centre for Continuing Education courses focus on delivering practical and applied learning opportunities.

-Gain access to on-demand recordings
+Gain access to on-demand recordings and earn your CPD compulsory units for the year

 *University of Sydney Alumni are eligible to receive a 10% discount.